seogier/Basic-Assembler/README.md

 # Basic-Assembler
 This is an assembler written in Python for a very basic Domain Specific Language (DSL).

-This DSL, which we call Basic Assembly, is a minimal assembly language for a hypothetical minimal Instruction Set Architecture (ISA)
+This DSL, which we call Basic Assembly, is a minimal assembly language for a hypothetical minimal Instruction Set Architecture (ISA).

+Further details can be found in a [blog post](https://formydeskdrawer.wordpress.com/2020/07/03/a-domain-specific-assembly-language-and-assembler/).

 ## Implementation
 The Basic Assembler is implemented in Python 3, using the [textX](https://github.com/textX/textX) module for parsing.